fullstack-hy2020/fullstack-hy2020.github.io/src/content/7/en/part7a.md

-and finally the <i>Note</i>-component being rendered gets the note singled out by the unique part of the url as one of its props.
+and finally the <i>Note</i>-component being rendered gets the note singled out by the unique part of the URL as one of its props.

 ### withRouter and history

 We have also implemented a very simple login feature.
-If one is logged into the application we store the information about this user in the <i>App</i>'s state <i>user</i>
+If a user is logged into the application, we store the information about this user in the <i>App</i>'s state <i>user</i>